By Terri Sorensen

 Summer is also a time when kids tend to disengage academically.
 The “summer slide” is the tendency for students, especially those from low-income families, to lose out on reading time over the long summer months, undoing some of the achievement gains they made during the previous school year.

 Many families also lose access to important resources such as daycare, academic support, after-school care, a safe place for kids to play, school meals and extracurricular activities that keep them learning and growing.

 Here is what this looks like in numbers:

-A study using data from more than half a million students in grades 2-9 from a southern state (from 2008-2012) found that students, on average, lost between 25–30 percent of their school-year learning over the summer.
+A study using data from more than half a million students in second grade to ninth grade from a southern state (from 2008 to 2012) found that students, on average, lost between 25 to 30 percent of their school-year learning over the summer.

 Five out of six kids who rely on free or reduced-price school meals aren’t getting free meals in the summer.

 A national study found that in the summer after kindergarten, 83 percent of children from low-income households did not have regular care arrangements with someone other than their parents, compared to 70 percent of the children from higher-income households.

 Our Friends—salaried, professional mentors—know the challenges that families face in the summertime all too well.
 It’s also why they prepare meticulously for how they are going to spend time with their youth in the summer.

 From helping families find and enroll their kids in summer camps and sports camps, to taking youth on day trips they normally wouldn’t have the chance to take, this is often the most meaningful time of year for building bonds that last well into adulthood.